<?xml version="1.0" encoding="UTF-8"?>

 <blockquote><p><strong>HOW TO FIX:</strong></p></blockquote>

-3. Wrap the laptop with towels so all air intakes are closed.<br />
+3. Wrap it up with towels so all air intakes are closed.<br />

 4. Keeps the laptop wrapped in the towel for about one hours.<br />

-5. Unplug the AC adapter from the wall the let the laptop cool down (do not touch it for a while).<br />
+5. Unplug the AC adapter from the wall the let it cool down (do not move it for a while).<br />

 6. Unwrap the laptop and try tuning it on.</p>